davidgarcia23/digital-electronics-2/Labs/FinalProject/README.md

 The yellow led is turned on when the door is closed, green one when the password is right and red one when the password is wrong.

+All imputs are initialized with an internal pull up resistor

 ![alt text](https://github.com/davidgarcia23/digital-electronics-2/blob/main/Labs/FinalProject/FinalProject/circuito.png "Circuit")